Create a comfortable winter bed

 If you have evaporative air conditioning, purchase AC DraftShields, which require no adhesive tapes, and put them over the outlets in winter to prevent heat from escaping up them.
 You can even stuff small square pillows or foam sponge in vent outlets to eliminate warm air escaping.
 Covering the outside of the vent with several layers of plastic wrap also works well.

 Insulation is critical to a home’s ability to be heated and cooled efficiently, so if your rental property is uninsulated ask the landlord to install some in the ceiling if it’s accessible.
 In the ACT, the increased energy rating (EER) of the house can also increase the sale price of the property.
+In strata developments ceiling spaces are generally common property so you will need approval from the owners corporation.

 If you have insulation you should ask the landlord to check for gaps or batts that have been scattered from other ceiling work; even small gaps (as little as 5%) in the ceiling insulation can reduce its overall effectiveness by more than 15%.